Okazaki-Wuerzburg/analysis-scripts/annotation/README.md

 ### second MAKER run

 using MAKER to reannotate the genome with snap.
-Parameters in <ctl-file-name-here>
+Parameters in second-iteration_opts.ctl Lines different from the default file:

+- genome: <add path to genome assembly>
-- maker_gff: the previous results
+- maker_gff: <add path to previous results>
+- est_pass: 1
-- snap: the trained snap HMM
+- snaphmm: <add path to snap HMM>
+- cpus: 40
+- min_contig: 10000